t2hk/lexrank/README.md

 # How to use
 1. Load files you want to summarize into the MarkLogic.

+   See news_load.sh

 2. Load word2vec onnx model and the vocabulary file into the MarkLogic.

    See https://github.com/t2hk/marklogic_cntk_word2vec

 3. Load this project files(xqy, html, js) into the module database of the MarkLogic.

 4. Get the required libs and load into the module database of the MarkLogic.

+   - Javascript files are into ./js directory.
+   - CSS files are into ./css directory.